Fans and dehumidifier drying a wet wooden subfloor after water damage in a residential room

 How to Dry Subfloors After Water Damage: Step-by-Step Drying Guide for Homeowners

 For related structural drying methods, see our guide on how to dry walls after water damage.
+This article supports our guide to how to prevent recurring moisture damage, which explains how to stop water-damaged materials from staying damp or failing again after repairs.

 Why Subfloors Must Be Dried Quickly After Water Damage